smwolfskill/iTrust/README.md

 ## Iteration 2
 In Iteration 2 I worked as a pair with Sean on UC14 Request Biosurveillance.
 Our pair worked on RequestBiosurveillanceAction.java and epidemic detection algorithms using DiagnosesDAO queries,
-while a second pair (Nicholas and Xiaorui) created the UI in WebRoot/auth/hcp/requestBiosurveillance.jsp.
+while a second pair (Nicholas and Xiaorui) created the UI in requestBiosurveillance.jsp.
 This time we followed a better procedure by opening a merge request from our branch UC14_1 into UC14.
 Other members of the team posted a review, and we fixed minor issues before merging.
 This process was repeated with a merge request from UC14 into master.
 I also reviewed and commented on other merge requests.